Understanding Servicing Strategies

 Use DISM to enumerate drivers, international settings, packages, and features, and to apply unattended answer file settings.
-For more information, see DISM - Deployment Image Servicing and Management Technical Reference for Windows.
+For more information, see DISM - Deployment Image Servicing and Management Technical Reference.

 Use DPInst to add drivers for detected hardware.
-For information about DPInst and other tools available in the Windows Driver Kit (WDK), see Download kits and tools for Windows.
+For information about DPInst and other tools available in the Windows Driver Kit (WDK), see How to Get the Windows Driver Kit (WDK.